From Insomnia To Sexsomnia, Unlocking The 'Secret World' Of Sleep

 "If one looks at the brain during sleep, we now know that actually sleep is not a static state," Leschziner says.
 "There are a number of different brain states that occur while we sleep."

-As head of the sleep disorders centre at Guy's Hospital in London, Leschziner has treated patients with a host of nocturnal problems, including insomnia, night terrors, narcolepsy, sleep walking, sleep eating and sexsomnia, a condition in which a person pursues sexual acts while asleep.
-He writes about his experiences in the book, The Nocturnal Brain.
+As head of the sleep disorders center at Guy's Hospital in London, Leschziner has treated patients with a host of nocturnal problems, including insomnia, night terrors, narcolepsy, sleep walking, sleep eating and sexsomnia, a condition in which a person pursues sexual acts while asleep.
+He writes about his experiences in his book The Nocturnal Brain.

 Leschziner notes that the different parts of the brain aren't always in the same stage of sleep at the same time.
 When this happens, an individual might order a pizza or go out for a drive — while technically still being fast asleep.

 "Sometimes these conditions sound very funny," Leschziner says.
-"But on other occasions they can be really life changing resulting in major injury, or, as one of the cases that I described in the book, in a criminal conviction."
+"But on other occasions they can be really life changing, resulting in major injury or, as one of the cases that I described in the book, in a criminal conviction."

 The Nocturnal Brain